Obert, Nebraska

 Obert is a village in Cedar County, Nebraska, United States.
 The population was 23 at the 2020 census.

 History

 Obert was established in 1907 when the Chicago, St. Paul, Minneapolis and Omaha Railway was extended to that point.
 It was named for a railroad official.
+Originally, Obert was named Oberton, but there was confusion between the villages of Oberton and Overton, Nebraska regarding the mail.
+Oberton was therefore shortened to Obert.

 Geography

 According to the United States Census Bureau, the village has a total area of 0.07 sqmi, all land.

 Nebraska State Highways 12 and 15 serve the community.